A few tips from teachers like you to help integrate Raz-Plus into your classroom.

 Teacher Tip #25Be sure to tell students that they can use the Back button to listen to pages of a book again.
 They can also use the Pause and Play buttons to stop and start the narration.

-Teacher Tip #26Did you know that there are many books on Raz-Kids that relate to specific topics you may be teaching?
+Teacher Tip #26Did you know that there are many books on Raz-Plus that relate to specific topics you may be teaching?
 Look for books on animals, insects, ocean life, weather, seasons, transportation, energy, sports, and many more.

 Teacher Tip #29If you have a class web page, add a link to your Kids A-Z class log-in page.